 Your intranet can be an indispensable tool in implementing the universal banker model.

 The transformation of tellers into universal bankers is a daunting challenge for any financial organization.
 Universal bankers (or member consultants at credit unions) must be proficient both behind and in front of the counter.
 With the continuing drop in teller transactions at branch locations, tellers are being asked to assume Customer Service Representatives (CSR) responsibilities to keep labor costs in line with branch activity.
 With proper training, tellers are the best fit to become universal bankers, as the long-term relationships they have built with customers give them credibility when introducing customers to new banking products.

 However, a significant shift in teller mentality and retraining has to occur before the benefits of lowering costs and increasing banking products per customer can be achieved.
-This blog post outlines how you can leverage your existing financial intranet investment to help tellers transition to their new roles.
+This blog post outlines how you can leverage your existing financial intranet investment to help tellers transition to their new roles and all around employee training in the banking sector.

 Before any changes can take place, staff must understand why they are being asked to change.
 Hopefully, you are already using your intranet to help foster company culture, by communicating leadership vision and the current industry environment to all staff members.
 If not, this is an excellent time to start.

 Tellers that are more resistant to change will need time to adjust to the new reality.
 The high visibility of the intranet home page is an excellent place to publish a blog post from the president on the challenges your organization faces and the need for change.
 Your internal communication team can also periodically advertise links to intranet articles: staff can read for themselves why this change is necessary, and why it is beneficial to them.
 You can use informal polls or an anonymous feedback form to gauge how this message is being received.

-If you want more information on how you can leverage your intranet to manage change, our Founder & CEO, Carolyn Douglas, recently published a blog on how your intranet can assist with change management.
+If you want more information on how you can leverage your intranet to manage change, our Founder, Carolyn Douglas, published a blog on how your intranet can assist with change management.